apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 ## General recommendations

-When dealing with callbacks in general, there are some operations that should be avoided or used with extra attention.
+When dealing with GemFire callbacks there are some operations that should be avoided or used with extra attention.
 They are:

 * Do not perform distributed operations, such as using using the _Distributed Lock service_
 * Avoid calling Region methods, particularly on non-colocated partitioned regions